 You can access existing applications that expose objects via Automation.

 MATLAB COM clients can access applications that support Automation, such as the Excel spreadsheet program.
-In this case, MATLAB creates an Automation server in which to run the application and returns a handle to the primary interface for the object created.
+MATLAB creates an Automation server in which to run the application and returns a handle to the primary interface for the object created.

 Automation provides an infrastructure whereby applications called automation controllers can access and manipulate (i.e. set properties of or call methods on) shared automation objects that are exported by other applications, called Automation servers.
 Any Windows® program that can be configured as an Automation controller can control MATLAB.